Mitigating noise in digital and digital-analog quantum computation: Theoretical description of the effect of noise sources in quantum systems

 \section{Theoretical description of the effect of noise sources in quantum systems}

-Quantum computers are open quantum systems, i.e., they cannot be completely isolated from the environment, and thus, they are susceptible to the noise caused by the control and the interaction with the environment.
-In general, the noise sources depend on the experimental setup used to run the quantum experiments.
-Our theoretical treatment of noise will employ the quantum channel formalism, in particular the operator-sum representation.
+Quantum computers are open quantum systems, i.e., they cannot be completely isolated from the environment.
+Thus, they are susceptible to the noise caused by the control and the interaction with the environment.
+The noise sources generally depend on the experimental setup used to run the quantum experiments.
+Our theoretical noise treatment will employ the quantum channel formalism, particularly the operator-sum representation.
 In this formalism, the state of a quantum system is represented by a density matrix $\rho$.
 The general description of a quantum channel is a linear application, a completely-positive-trace-preserving map $\mathcal{E}$, which maps the initial state $\rho$ into the final one $\rho'$, i.e.,

-It encloses the change in the dynamics of the system by the application of an operator which describes a physical process \cite{Nielsen2000}.
+It encloses the system's dynamics change by applying an operator, which describes a physical process \cite{Nielsen2000}.
 These processes are, for example, the application of a quantum operation on a qubit or the de-excitation of a state due to the interaction with the environment.

 The operator-sum representation is a rigorous mathematical formalism for quantum channels.
 Let us suppose that we have an open quantum system comprising our system of interest $S$ and the environment $E$, with Hilbert spaces $\mathcal{H}_S$ and $\mathcal{H}_E$, respectively, and $\lbrace\ket{e_k}\rbrace$ is an orthonormal basis for the finite-dimensional Hilbert space corresponding to the environment.
 Let us assume that the initial state of the environment is $\rho_\text{env}=\dyad{e_0}{e_0}$.
 For the transformation $U$, the quantum operation can be written as \cite{Nielsen2000}